autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-feature-engineering.md

 1. converting it into a format ready for the machine learning model to read
 2. trying to enhance some columns ('features' in ML jargon) to give the ML models more information, hoping to get more accurate results.

-Autogluon does some of this for you.
+AutoGluon does some of this for you.
 This document describes how that works, and how you can extend it.
 We describe here the default behaviour, much of which is configurable, as well as pointers to how to alter the behaviour from the default.

 ### Column Types ###

-AutoGluon.Tabular recognises the following types of features, and has separate processing for them:
+AutoGluon Tabular recognises the following types of features, and has separate processing for them:

 | Feature Type        | Example Values           |
 | :------------------ | :----------------------- |